 First, we have to talk about the main brands of leveling systems that are on the market today:

 Doesn't seem like that many, does it?
 However, depending on the application, RV type, and required weight-bearing ability, each company has designed multiple shapes and sizes of landing feet.
 That means each brand can have multiple system configurations!

 Knowing what RV leveling system you have will not only help you decide what SnapPads are right for you, but its also good practice to know what equipment is installed on your RV in case you need to make changes or repairs down the road.

-Here's a quick guide to figure out what you have:
+Here's a quick guide to figuring out what you have:

 1. Check your control panel

 The first step is also the easiest.
-Your control panel will have the brand of company that made your leveling system right on it, usually along the top of the panel.
+Your control panel will have the brand or company that made your leveling system right on it, usually along the top of the panel.
 For example:

 2. Look under your RV to see the brand and shape of your jacks.